afreeorange/ISYE6748/server/README.md

 ### Server Provisioning

 You're wrangling Parquet files and will need at least 16GiB of memory.
-I used `r8g.large` instances
+I used `r8g.large` instances.

 Clone this repo as user `ubuntu` and run the provisioning script as `root`.